Gion Matsuri Festival

 The Gion Festival dates back to 869.
 At the time, Japan was facing epidemics that claimed thousands of lives and plunged the country into an economic crisis.
 In an effort to stop the diseases and gain the support of the gods, the politician Fujiwara no Mototsune demolished his house and ordered the construction of a Buddhist temple dedicated to the deity Gozu Tennō, who was believed to ward off disease.
 This deity was later identified with the god Susanoo-no-Mikoto, and the temple became part of the Gion-jinja, now known as Yasaka-jinja.

 To appease the gods and ward off evil forces, a ritual involving 66 halberds - one for each prefecture of Japan at the time - was performed by the emperor in the imperial garden at Shinsen-en.
-In addition, a mikoshi (sacred palanquin, the abode of the gods) was carried from Gion-shya through the streets of the city for the same purpose: to seek the gods' salvation.
+In addition, a mikoshi (sacred palanquin, the abode of the gods) was carried from Gionsha (the former name of Gion's Yasaka shrine) through the streets of the city for the same purpose: to seek the gods' salvation.
 The festival has been held annually since 970 and has grown into a complex and large-scale event.

 Festival in the Edo Period

-It was during the Edo period (1603-1868) that the Gion Matsuri took on its final form.
-This development reflected the cultural and economic prosperity of Kyoto, then the center of Japanese arts and crafts.
-Merchants financed the construction of the festival platforms by importing fabrics and materials from China, India and other countries, giving the platforms a distinctive appearance.
+It was during the Edo period (1603-1868) that the Gion Matsuri evolved into its final form.
+This development reflected the cultural and economic prosperity of Kyoto, then the centre of Japanese arts and crafts.
+Merchants financed the construction of the festival floats by importing fabrics and materials from China, India, and other countries, giving the floats a distinctive appearance.

-It was also at this time that the tradition of parading the platforms in two stages was established: Saki Matsuri (17 July) and Ato Matsuri (24 July).
-This rhythm is still observed today, with each part of the parade accompanied by various rituals and activities.
+It was also at this time that the tradition of parading the floats in two stages was established: Saki Matsuri (17 July) and Ato Matsuri (24 July).
+This timing is still observed today, with each part of the procession accompanied by various rituals and activities.

 Gion Matsuri in Kyoto, Japan